gaurangkhera/Kintsugi/SETUP.md

 ### Test the Public Interface
 1. Sign up for a new account
-2. You'll see the Kintsugi wellness interface
+2. You will see the Kintsugi wellness interface
 3. Add some tasks and try the focus timer
 4. Navigate to the journal